What You Need to Know About Rehabilitation Physician

 The states with the most job growth for Rehabilitation Physician are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

-Salary for a Rehabilitation Physician
+Rehabilitation Physician Salary

 The salary for Rehabilitation Physicians ranges between about $60,280 and $208,000 a year.